 The film opens with an altar boy about to ring a church bell when suddenly something wet drips on his cheek.
 Inspecting it, he discovers it is blood.
-He climbs into the bell tower and to his horror discovers the corpse of a young woman crammed inside the church's bell with two bloody punctured holes in her neck.
-A year later in 1896, after Dracula has been (supposedly) destroyed Monsignor Ernest Muller (Rupert Davies) comes to the village on a routine visit only to find the altar boy is now a frightened mute and the Priest (Ewan Hooper) has apparently lost his faith.
-The villagers won't go to Mass at the Catholic church because the shadow of Dracula's castle touches it.
-To fix this, the Monsignor climbs to the castle to exorcise it.
+He climbs up the bell tower, and to his horror discovers the corpse of a young woman crammed inside the church's bell with two bloody punctured holes in her neck.
+A year later in 1896, after Dracula has supposedly been destroyed, Monsignor Ernest Muller (Davies) comes to the village on a routine visit only to find that the altar boy is now a frightened mute and the Priest (Hooper) has apparently lost his faith.
+Moreover, the villagers won't attend Mass at the church, because the shadow of Dracula's castle touches it.
+To fix this, the Monsignor decides to go with the Priest to the castle and exorcise it.

-The terrified Priest follows only partway up the mountain and the Monsignor continues alone.
-As the Monsignor exorcises the castle, attaching a large metal cross to its gate, a thunderstorm occurs.
+The terrified Priest follows only partway up the mountain, leaving the Monsignor to continue alone.
+As Muller exorcises the castle, affixing a large metal cross to its door, a thunderstorm begins.
 The Priest flees, stumbles, and is knocked unconscious when his head strikes a rock.
-The blood from the wound on his head trickles into a frozen stream, then through a crack in the ice onto the lips of the body of Count Dracula bringing him to life.
-The Monsignor returns to the village, reassures the villagers, and returns to his home city of Kleinenberg.
+The blood from the wound on his head trickles down to a frozen stream, then through a crack in the ice onto the lips of the body of Count Dracula— awakening him.
+The unknowing Monsignor returns to the village, reassures the villagers, and returns to his home city of Kleinenberg.

 Unfortunately, this isn't the end.
 The newly-revived Dracula is angered at the cross barring entry into his castle and vows revenge.
-Putting the Priest under his control, Dracula embarks to Kleinenberg for revenge, choosing to target the Monsignor's niece, Maria (Veronica Carlson).
-It ultimately falls to Maria's Love Interest, a studious young atheist named Paul (Barry Andrews), to save Maria and stop Dracula.
+He travels to Kleinenberg, where—aided by the Priest and a barmaid named Zena (Ewing), both of whom are under his power—he targets the Monsignor's niece, Maria (Carlson).
+It ultimately falls to Maria's Love Interest, a studious young atheist named Paul (Andrews), to save her and stop Dracula.

 Followed by Taste the Blood of Dracula.